This post may contain affiliate links. Please read my disclosure and privacy policy.

 cake pops with bite removed to show texture.

-This recipe starts with pitted Medjool dates, which will act as the sweetener in the center.
-Because dates are dark in color, they work best when you want to make a chocolate-flavored dough ball.
+• Medjool dates.
+These act as the sweetener and binder for the chocolate centers.
+Because dates are dark in color, they work best when you want to make a chocolate-flavored pop.

 pitted dates, white chocolate chips, almond flour, cacao powder, and salt labeled on white surface.